sargun4/library-management-system/src/main/java/librarymanagementsystem/example/README.md

 - Librarian functionalities: register member, remove member, add book, remove book, View all members along with their books and fines to be paid, View all books.
 - Member functionalities: view available books, borrow book, return book, view borrowed books, pay dues.

-###
+#### registerMember
 - in the registerMember function, if the phone number is unique, it proceeds to create a new Member object with the inputted name, age & phone no. If not, then the isPhoneNoUsed func from the Library classs is called and you would have to use a unique phone no. which isnt already registered with the library

-###
+#### addbook
 - in addbook, generateUniqueBookId is a func in which I return the current value of bookIdctr and then increment it by 1 which ensures that we get a unique BookID each time.

-###
+#### borrowBook
 - the borrowBook func firstly gets the currently logged-in member using lib.getCurrentLoggedInMember();
 if the member already has 2 borrowed books, it prints that they've reached the maximum borrowing limit, and func returns, preventing them from borrowing another book.

 - It checks if the member has any borrowed books and, if so, iterates through them to check if any of the borrowed books are overdue.
-An overdue book is one where the current date is after the due date (after a 10-second period since we assume 1sec=1day).
-If an overdue book is found, it prints a message indicating that the member has an overdue book and cannot borrow another until it's returned.
+An overdue book is one where the current date is after the due date (after a 10-second time gap since we assume 1sec=1day).
+If an overdue book is found, it prints that the member has an overdue book and cannot borrow another until it's returned.
 The function then returns, preventing further borrowing.

-- If the book is not available (all copies are already borrowed), it prints a message indicating that the book is not available for borrowing, and the function returns.
-If the book is available and all conditions are met, it calculates the due date for the book using bookToBorrow.calculateDueDate() and sets this due date in the book object using bookToBorrow.setDueDate(dueDate).
+- If the book is available and all conditions are met, it calculates the due date for the book using bookToBorrow.calculateDueDate() and sets this due date in the book object using bookToBorrow.setDueDate(dueDate).

-- It decrements both the available copies and total copies of the book by 1 (one more copy has been borrowed).
+- It decrements both the available copies and total copies of the book by 1 (since one copy has been borrowed).

 - It adds the borrowed book to the member's list of borrowed books using currMember.getBooksBorrowed().add(bookToBorrow).

-### the returnBook
+#### returnBook
-- It gets the list of books that the current member has borrowed using currMember.getBooksBorrowed().

-- It checks if the list of borrowed books is empty, indicating that the member hasn't borrowed any books.
-If so, it prints a message stating that the member hasn't borrowed any books and returns, aborting the return process.

-- It initializes a variable returndate to null.
+- Initialized a variable returndate to null.
 This variable will be used to store the return date of the book being returned.

-- It then prints a list of borrowed books along with their Book ID, title, author, and return date (if set).
-This provides the member with a summary of the books they have borrowed.

 - It prompts the user to enter the Book ID of the book they want to return.

-- It reads the Book ID input from the user.

-- It attempts to find the book with the given Book ID using lib.findBook(bookId).

-- If the book is not found, or if the book with the given ID is not in the member's list of borrowed books, it prints a message indicating that the book was not found in the borrowed list, and the function returns, aborting the return process.
+- If the book is not found, or if the book with the given ID is not in the member's list of borrowed books, it prints that the book was not found in the borrowed list, and the function returns.

-- It retrieves the due date of the book from the book object using bookToReturn.getDueDate() and stores it in a variable dueDate.
+- if its found, it retrieves the due date of the book from the book object using bookToReturn.getDueDate() and stores it in dueDate.

-- It calculates the fine (if any) based on the due date and the actual return date.
-If the returndate is after the dueDate, it means the book is returned late, and a fine is calculated.
-The fine is calculated as 3 rupees per second for the duration the book is late.

-- If a fine is applicable (i.e., returndate is after dueDate), it adds the fine amount to the member's dues using currMember.setDues(currMember.getDues() + fine) and prints a message indicating the fine amount.
+- If a fine is applicable (i.e., returndate is after dueDate), it adds the fine amount to the member's dues using currMember.setDues(currMember.getDues() + fine) and prints the fine amount.

 - It updates the total copies of the book using lib.updateTotalCopies(bookToReturn.getBookId(), bookToReturn.getTotalCopies() + 1).
 This increases the total copies of the book as it's returned.